 I am very impressed with Dora.
 About three weeks ago, I came across her prayer card in a chapel and I said to myself, "If I feel like I'm 'in a hole' for how bad I feel, then what could be better than to pray to Dora 'del Hoyo' (Spanish for 'of the hole')."
 I even started to use her name as a password, to remind myself to pray to her.

 I met Dora in 1995, when domestic work was far from my life and even farther from my mind.
 Dora and I happened to coincide on two occasions in particular in a period of about two months time.
 This however was enough for me to realize how she was, how she lived, for whom and why she had spent her days giving of herself to the full.
 There was no need for long explanations to grasp the meaning of her existence.
+Dora knew the meaning of her life and the path to achieve it to the full.

 In his homily at morning Mass on November 13, Pope Francis said that the Kingdom of God is growing silently, in the hidden holiness of families who work and pray and suffer, offering to God their small daily crosses.